Oarblade Velocity Vectors

 Vz itself is a square root function of Pt, blade surface area, fluid density, and the lift and drag coefficients of the hydrofoil Cl, and Cd.
 For more detail and a discussion of blade velocity and force vectors see "Oarblade Lift and Drag" Figure 3-5.

 When the hydrodynamic coefficients for proposed designs become known blade comparisons may be reliably made using computer models.
-However, measuring Cl and Cd for (necessarily rotating) oarblades has never been done successfully *.
+Measuring Cl and Cd vs. attack angle for (necessarily rotating) oarblades has now been done more or less reliably, but not yet in the rotating condition.

-* An attempt [unsuccessful] to determine the lift and drag coefficients of rotating oarblades was made at MIT in 1993. (see Ramsey, bibliography).
+An experiment to determine the lift and drag coefficients of rotating oarblades was made at MIT in 1993. (see Ramsey, bibliography ).
+Ramsey found peak drag coefficients considerably larger than 2.0 and indications of steep decline (stall) in lift coefficient at about forty-five degrees.

 Home Page Site Map Rowing Page